SanjayKannan24/ChurnAnalysis-EDA/README.md

    Ensure you have these libraries installed before running the project.

 3. **Data:** Obtain the dataset or data source you intend to analyze for customer churn.
 This data should be in a format that can be loaded into a Pandas DataFrame (e.g., CSV, Excel, or a database).

-With these prerequisites in place, you'll be ready to use the "Customer Churn Analysis" project effectively.
 ----------------------------------------------------------------------------------------------------------------------

 # Features